-- 3. Developers will be required to demonstrate they will make adequate provision to mitigate the likely impacts (including cumulative impacts) of their proposal including environmental impacts (such as noise and pollution) and impact on amenity and health.
-This will be achieved through direct improvements and Section 106 contributions and/or the Community Infrastructure Levy (CIL), to address transport infrastructure in the wider area including across the district boundary. - 4.
-Developers of 'larger developments' or where a proposals is likely to have 'significant transport implications' will be required to demonstrate they have maximised opportunities for sustainable travel and will make adequate provision to mitigate the likely impacts through provision of a Transport Assessment and Travel Plan.
+- 4. Developers of 'larger developments' or where a proposal is likely to have 'significant transport implications' will be required to demonstrate they have maximised opportunities for sustainable travel and will make adequate provision to mitigate the likely impacts through provision of a Transport Assessment and Travel Plan.
 All other developments will be required to submit a Transport Statement.
 Where a Transport Assessment / Statement or Travel Plan is required, a Low Emissions Strategy Statement should be integrated. - 5.
 Travel Plans must have measurable outputs, be related to the aims and objectives in the Local Transport Plan and provide monitoring and enforcement arrangements.
 Planning obligations may be an appropriate means of securing the provision of some or all of a Travel Plan, including the requirement for an annual monitoring and progress report.
 Submission of area-wide Travel Plans will be considered in appropriate situations.
 Outline planning applications are required to submit a framework for the preparation of a Travel Plan.

-Larger development includes proposals of over 20 dwellings or 0.5 hectares for residential development and over 1,000 m or 1 hectares for other development.
+Larger development includes proposals of over 20 dwellings or 0.5 hectares for residential development and over 1,000m or 1 hectares for other development.